How Does Memphis Compare in Alcohol and Drug Use?

 - You have a history of substance abuse.

-If you need help finding the best facility or detox center in Memphis for you, you can call our free, 24/7 helpline to speak with a support specialist who can assist you.
+If you need help finding the best facility or detox center in Memphis for you, contact our helpline to get the help you need, today.

 Yes, most health insurance policies provide at least partial coverage for addiction treatment.
 However, coverage type and extent vary by insurance provider and plan.